-If you are new to art or re-discovering your artistic there are many benefits in develop painting and drawing skills at the same time.
+If you are new to art or extending your artistic skills there are many benefits in developing painting and drawing skills at the same time.
 You will find that improving your drawing ability will accelerate your progress in painting.

-This art class will introduce you to the process of using a drawing and planning phase before you begin to paint.
-Your tutor will then teach you how to develop your drawing into a painting and so you will experience and understand how the two skills come together to create a finished piece of art.
+This art class will introduce you to different approaches to the process of drawing and planning phase before you begin to paint.
+You will be taught how to develop your drawing into a painting and understand how the two skills come together to create a finished piece of art.